coursera-projects-mnmousa/final-project-data-analysis-python/README.md

 ## 📁 Files
 - `housing_price_analysis.ipynb` – Contains the original project instructions from the course and my completed solution
-- `housing_data.csv` – Dataset used for training and testing
+- `housing_data.csv` – Dataset used for training and testing the model

 🔗 [Link to the course](https://www.coursera.org/learn/data-analysis-with-python)